P-RajaRamesh/Study-Buddy-AI/README.md

 ---

-### Step 3: Test the Webhook Trigger
+#### 🧪 Test the Webhook Trigger
 1. Open **VS Code**.
-2. Make a slight change in the `Jenkinsfile` (e.g., add or modify an `echo` statement for demonstration).
+2. Make a slight change in you application streamlit UI
+3. Change the IMAGE_TAG to `v3` in Jenkinsfile
+4. Update **image:** of `deployment.yaml` file with `rajaramesh7410/studybuddy:v3`
-3. Commit and **push** the code to GitHub.
+5. Commit and **push** the code to GitHub.
-4. Go to Jenkins Dashboard.
+6. Go to Jenkins Dashboard.
-5. You should see your Jenkins pipeline **automatically triggered** and start running.
+7. You should see your Jenkins pipeline **automatically triggered** and start running.
+✅ If successful, your image will be available on DockerHub Repositories with `v3` image tag 🐙 Argocd will re-deploy the `manifests` files in Kubernetes cluster
 ---

-### Final Outcome
+#### 🎯 Final Outcome
 - Jenkins will automatically trigger ArgoCD sync as part of the pipeline.
-- This completes the full GitOps pipeline successfully and automatically!
+- This completes the full pipeline successfully and automatically!

----